labrad/servers/DirectEthernet/README.md

 is to be run.
 The archive includes a node .ini files, so if you unpack into a directory that is searched by the node, it will find the server.
 Otherwise, the bin directory in the archive contains start scripts for windows and *nix.

+The server uses the [pcap4j](https://github.com/kaitoy/pcap4j) library to access libpcap for packet capture.
+When the server starts you may see warnings in the logs from `org.pcap4j.util.PropertiesLoader` indicating that it could not load some values and is using a default value of null.
+The properties mechanism can be used to override platform-dependent values for certain integer constants, but in practice the defaults work fine on windows, mac and linux.
+These warnings can be ignored unless you need to override the defaults on your platform.
+See the pcap4j source for more details.